PrimaveraDeveloper/lithium/dir/rose/rps.md

 The Rose People Service provides features for ROSE People.

-The current version of the service allows storing IRS tables for calculating income taxes
+The current version of the service allows storing IRS tables for calculating income taxes.

 ## Specification